 What happened when we chalked SF to promote our startup

-On Tuesday night, we took to the streets with sidewalk chalk to let the world know about our video editing startup, Kapwing.
+On a Tuesday night in 207, we took to the streets with sidewalk chalk to let the world know about our video editing startup, Kapwing.
 In this post, I’ll tell you about our experiment with chalking SF as a growth tactic.

 Inspiration